-(a) the center of operations of a business: 1) where corporate staff employees are physically employed; 2) where centralized functions are performed, including adminstrative, planning, managerial, human resources, purchasing, information technology and accounting, but not including a call center; 3) the function and purpose of which is to manage and direct most aspects and regional headquarters if the national headquarters is subordinate only to the ownership of the business or its representatives and the regional headquarters is subordinate to the national headquarters; or

-(b) the center of operations of a business: 1) the function and purpose of which is to manage and direct most aspects of one or more centralized functions; and 2) from which final authority over one or more centralized functions is issued.
+- 1.the center of operations of a business: - a.where corporate staff employees are physically employed; - b. where centralized functions are performed, including administrative, planning, manage-rial, human resources, purchasing, information technology and accounting, but not including a call center; - c. the function and purpose of which is to manage and direct most aspects and regional headquarters if the national headquarters is subordinate only to the ownership of the business or its representatives and the regional headquarters is subordinate to the national headquarters; or - 2.the center of operations of a business: - a. the function and purpose of which is to manage and direct most aspects of one or more centralized functions; and - b.from which final authority over one or more centralized functions is issued.

-How to Make the ElectionTo elect to use the headquarters operation apportionment formula, you must notify the Department in writing no later than the filing date of the first return to which your election applies.
+How to Make the Election

+To elect to use the headquarters operation apportionment formula, you must notify the Department in writing no later than the filing date of the first return to which your election applies.

-Submit your notification to make your election or to terminate your election to Taxation and Revenue Department, CIT Unit, P.O.
-Box 630, Santa Fe, NM 87504-0630.
+Submit your notification to make your election or to terminate your election to:

+Taxation and Revenue Department CIT Correspondence Unit P.O.
+Box 630 Santa Fe, NM 87504-0630

 For assistance, call (505) 827-0825 or toll free: (866) 809-2335, option 4.
 Or, e-mail: cit.taxreturnhelp@state.nm.us